Coffin Pumpkin Cake Recipe

 - 1. In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in pumpkin and vanilla.
 Combine the flour, cinnamon, baking powder, baking soda, nutmeg, salt, ginger and cloves; add to pumpkin mixture alternately with buttermilk, beating well after each addition.

-- 2. Line a greased 13-in. x 9-in. baking pan with waxed paper and grease the paper; spread batter into pan.
-Bake at 325° for 40-45 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Line a greased 13x9-in. baking pan with waxed paper and grease the paper; spread batter into pan.
+Bake at 325° for 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing from pan to a wire rack to cool completely.

 - 3. In a large bowl, beat cream cheese and butter until smooth.
 Add confectioners' sugar and enough maple flavoring to achieve a spreading consistency.
 For filling, in a small bowl, beat 1 cup frosting with whipping cream until soft peaks form.